Have you already completed the Wond’ry’s Ideator Program?

 In order to participate, you must be an active student, faculty, or staff member at a university located in the Southeast region.
 Builder participants should have an idea for which they have found problem-solution fit and be working to achieve product-market fit.
 Problem-solution fit is defined as having a customer segment identified with at least one value proposition (need) for that segment and that both (segment and vp) can be defended with evidence from your customer discovery.
 Builder participants need to have time to commit to the program sessions plus an additional ~5 hours per week for customer discovery, office hours, and mentor meetings.
 If you have any questions about whether you and your idea is a good fit, don’t hesitate to reach out to the Wond’ry team at firstname.lastname@example.org.

-The Builder Program will begin on Saturday, February 20th and conclude on April 17th.
+The Builder Program Fall 2022 will run from September 10th – November 12th.
 Each participant that attends all the sessions will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff for potential microgrant funding and additional mentorship.

 Time and Location

-All sessions for the Spring 2021 cohort will be held virtually via Zoom on Saturdays.
-The kick-off session will be 2 hours in length, but all other sessions will be 1 hour in length (start time will likely be around 12 or 1 CT, but we want to be flexible and work with the participants to pick the best time).
-There are 9 sessions total, not including the pitch competition, which will take place on Saturday, April 24th.
+All sessions for the Fall 2022 cohort will be held virtually via Zoom on Saturdays.
+The kick-off session will be 2 hours in length, but all other sessions will be 1 hour in length.
+There are 9 sessions total, not including the pitch day, which is TBA.

 If you did not complete the Wond’ry’s Ideator Program prior to applying for the Builder Program, you must submit a log of customer interviews completed, insights gathered from those interviews, and a document that lists your value proposition and initial customer segment.
 If you did participate in Ideator, but did not achieve problem-solution fit by the end of that program, you will submit the same information listed above to show how you were able to find a value proposition for a defined customer segment through additional evidence gathered after Ideator concluded.
 Participants are required to attend all sessions of Builder if they want a chance to pitch for microgrant funding.